zfarrand/phylo-class-social/best-books.md

 # List of best books read in 2023 by Botany 563 Spring 2024 class
+- Roberto: The famine plot by Tim Pat Coogan
 - -Laurel Sutherland
 - Sarah: Les Miserables by Victor Hugo
 - Jackie Lemaire: Lessons in Chemistry